-strategy is being is being implemented

-implemented successfully. successfully and is achieving
+strategy is being successfully and is achieving

-its objective as set out in
+implemented successfully. its objective as set out in

 scoring issue (a).

-Me et?
+Met?
 No. and So.
 Atlantic UoAs:

 No. and So.
 Atlantic UoAs: Pacific sardine: Yes

 Pacific sardine: Yes European pilchard: Yes

 European pilchard: Yes South African sardine: Yes

 South African sardine: Yes Pelagic stingray: N/A

 Pelagic stingray: N/A

 All secondary minor species:

 No

-Rationale
+Rationale No

 The current objective of sardine management in Japan is to maintain biomass above Blimit, which is the point where recruitment would be impaired.
-Additionally, a biomass reference point has been established that would ban fishing (Bban) if biomass was to fall below Blimit (Bban<5 Blimit).
+Additionally, a biomass reference point has been established that would ban fishing (Bban) if biomass was to fall below Blimit (Bban<< Blimit).
 To support management decision making, including the setting catch limits, sardine stock assessments are routinely conducted by the Fisheries Research and Education Agency (FRA) and both fishery-dependent and fishery-independent information are used as input in the stock assessment models.
 Both sources of input data are updated annually and once the TAC is agreed it is allocated to national licensed fisheries, prefecture licensed fisheries and other fisheries.
 Catch monitoring measures are in place and the fishery closed as the TAC is approached.
 The recent stock assessment estimated spawning biomass to be above the limit reference point, Blimit (Furuichi et al. 2018) and this provide some evidence that the measures are being implemented successfully, SG 80 is met.